yashilvora19/accident_severity_prediction/README.md

 The accuracy of our Logistic Regression model, came out to be 85.19%, 85.14% and 85.26% for our Training, Testing and Validation data.
 Other parameters such as recall, precision and support can be seen below in the classification reports.
 ![accuracy](imgs/accuracy.png)

 We also plotted the frequency of our actual and predicted values.
+The reason for this will become clear when we analyze our data.
 ![freq1](imgs/freq1.png)
 ![freq2](imgs/freq2.png)

-TODO: what issue?? we clearly missed something here.
-We can see this issue through the graph of the distribution of the data as well- the actual values have majority accidents classified as mild while the predicted values have all of them classified as that.
+Finally, we plotted a scatter plot for our coefficients, to display which coefficients have the most bearing on the output.
 ![graph.png](imgs/graph.png)

 Since all 3 accuracies are close to each other (around 85%), and simultaneously the mean squared error is also close (around 0.18), we can say that there is no major underfitting or overfitting that can be observed.